 3. Handle other users' submitted text content

-The title issue is just the tip of the iceberg; there are many user-submitted text contents on the website, such as comments, fields in message forms, etc. Although the article focuses on the title, understandingtrimThe universality of the filter can help us better maintain the quality of website content.
+The title issue is just the tip of the iceberg, there are many text content that users can submit on the website, such as comments, fields in the message form, etc. Although the article focuses on the title, but understandtrimThe versatility of the filter, which can help us better maintain the quality of website content.

-No matter what you output in the template is the name of the article tag (item.Title), or the nickname of the user in the comment board (item.UserName) Or any other text field, as long as you suspect it may contain extraneous spaces, can be applied|trimA filter to ensure display is tidy.
+No matter what you output in the template is the name of the article tag (item.Title), or the username of the comment board (item.UserName) Whether or not any text field, or any other text field, you suspect may contain extraneous spaces, can be applied|trimFilter to ensure the display is neat.

-Advanced consideration: When to usetrimLeftortrimRight?
+Advanced considerations: When to usetrimLeftortrimRight?

-• alignment in a specific formatThe left side of the title needs to intentionally retain an empty space (or a specific character) to align with an icon, but the space on the right must be cleared.
+• alignment in a specific format: The left side of the title needs to intentionally keep a space (or a specific character) to align with a certain icon, but the space on the right must be cleared.

-• Multilingual Layout:
+• Multilingual layout: